flex-protocol/sui-flex-swap/README.md

 * First we would display a list of supported token pairs, TokenX-TokenY, TokenY-TokenZ and so on.
 Of course, at first, this list is empty.

-* Users can "initialize liquidity". i.e. add a new swappable token pair TokenX-TokenY, by providing some amount of TokenX and TokenY.
+* ~~Users~~Only admin can "initialize liquidity". i.e. add a new swappable token pair TokenX-TokenY, by providing some amount of TokenX and TokenY.

 * Of course, after the token pair is initialized, users can continue to "add liquidity" to the token pair.